inturn/classy/README.md

 Classy makes styling React components *familiar*, *extensible*, and *simple*.
 Implementation requires only 3 steps:

-0. Import the `react-classy` into your React component module
+0. Import `react-classy` into your React component module
 0. Decorate your React component class with `@Classy`.
 0. Assign a CSS string to a static `style` prop on your React component class.